4 Rules of Successful Scrum Masters

-Simin was a very successful Scrum Master in the previous company, She decided to enter a new company after two years to gain new experiences.
-The manager who hired her, asked her, “Our team is so frustrated today and they don’t have any discipline, and I’m asking you to organize the planning, meetings, and process of the team…” She had a lot of energy, and she tried to make it happen from day one.
-She tried to facilitate various meetings, and ….
-But after a while, she felt that the team was not accepted her presence and she was completely ostracized.
-She was feeling miserable and she felt that she could not make the changes she had been asked to.
+Simin has decided to join a new company after two years to gain new experiences.
+She was a very successful Scrum Master in her previous role.
+The manager who hired her, asked her, “Everything is messy here and our team is frustrated, and I’m asking you to organize the planning, meetings, and process of the team… you have to find a solution to get things organized”.
+She was so passionate about making it happen.
+She started to facilitate various meetings.
+But after a while, she felt that the team has not accepted her and she was completely ostracized.
+She was feeling miserable and felt that she could not make the changes that she has been asked for.

 Have you been in this situation?
-How to will persuade or push the team to change?
+How to will you persuade or push the team to change?

 Rule #1: Don’t try to push or inflict the change